Scout4all/FWD-android-project-1/README.md

 ## Features
+- ** created views in view list fragment is card view and constraint layout
 - Add shoe to shoes list
 - Delete shoe from shoe list
 - Can create a user/s and login with his credentials while app is running